CommWebTeam/en_to_fr_mapper/README.md

 After this, English links to the OSFI website and English WET footnotes are converted into French.

-### Potential extra step: manually adding in superscripts and subscripts
-Since Dreamweaver pastes do not distinguish superscripts and subscripts from the original word document, they will not be distinguished in the content lists generated in part 1, either; the user will have to manually add them in when cleaning the document to conform it to WCAG/WET standards.

-[As described above](#part-2), one of the rules used in part 2 for finding english contents is to match while ignoring superscripts and subscripts.
-To mark the tags where this rule is used (rather than one of the earlier rules), the string SUPERSCRIPTORSUBSCRIPT is included in front of the tag.
-The user should manually search for this keyword and add in superscripts/subscripts at those lines.

-French numberings (1er, 2e, 3e, etc.) have their suffixes automatically searched for and converted to superscripts.
+French numberings (1er, 2e, 3e, etc.) have their suffixes automatically searched for and converted to superscripts if this is not already the case.

 ### Math